CMDR-WDX/EDMC-Massacres/README.md

 ## Integrations
-This plugins features integrations.
+This plugin features integrations.
 You can think of them as Plugins for this Plugin.
+Pull Requests are welcome for new integrations.
+Create an Issue if you have any questions :)

 ### edmcoverlay (Linux)
-This integration add the option to send data to edmcoverlay.
+This integration adds the option to send data to the Linux Implementation of edmcoverlay.
 When you pick up new missions you will get the current stack as an overlay.
-Thank you @pan-mroku for the Pull Request.
+Thank you [@pan-mroku](https://github.com/pan-mroku) for the Pull Request.